Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 Payment Card Industry Data Security Standard (PCI DSS) is the published security standards for the handling of payment card data.

 ## PIN
 A PIN also known as a Personal Identification Number, is a unique 4 to 12 digit confidential code created by the customer to secure PIN based transactions.
-This can be submitted in Commerce Hub using the encrypted [PIN block].
+This can be submitted in Commerce Hub using the encrypted [PIN block](?path=docs/Resources/Guides/Debit/PIN_Debit.md).

 ## Practical Extraction and Report Language